Karol Borsuk: Early life and education

-Borsuk was born in 1905 in Warsaw to father Marian, a surgeon, and mother Zofia (née Maciejewska).
+Borsuk was born in 1905 in Warsaw to father Marian, a surgeon, and mother Zofia.
 In 1923, he graduated from the Stanisław Staszic State Gymnasium in Warsaw.
-Between 1923–1927, he studied mathematics at the Faculty of Philosophy of the University of Warsaw.
+Between 1923 and 1927, he studied mathematics at the Faculty of Philosophy of the University of Warsaw.

 He received his master's degree and doctorate from Warsaw University in 1927 and 1930, respectively.
-His PhD thesis title was On the Subject of Topological Characterization of Euclidean Spheres and his advisor was Stefan Mazurkiewicz.
+His PhD thesis title was On Retracts and Related Sets and his advisor was Stefan Mazurkiewicz.
 From 1929 to 1934, he worked at the Faculty of Mathematics at the University of Warsaw.
 He became a professor in 1938.
 In the interwar period, Borsuk visited Lwów, which was a thriving center of mathematics of the Second Polish Republic, and began his collaboration with Stanisław Ulam, especially in the field of topology.
 Borsuk joined the mathematicians in the Scottish Café and contributed to the open problems which they wrote down in the famous book.